 GHO Capital Partners LLP

-We collect and process or otherwise verify some or all of the following types of personal data when you interact with the Firm for the purposes described in this Privacy Notice:
+We collect and process or otherwise verify some or all of the following types of personal data when you interact with the Firm, depending on the nature of the interaction you have with us, for the purposes described in this Privacy Notice:

 - Contact information, such as your name, address, email and telephone number.

 - Employment information, such as your job title and company name (for example, if you visit our offices or attend one of our events, for which we may also collect information about your dietary requirements if we serve food).

 - Financial information, such as for the purposes of paying invoices to individual vendors and business partners.